ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Experiments

 \subsubsection{Text-only Mathematical Reasoning}

 For text-only reasoning, we conduct experiments on three base models: Qwen2.5-3B-Base, Qwen2.5-7B-Base, and Qwen2.5-7B-Math.
-We compare ReLaX against existing RLVR algorithms, including the GRPO baseline (referred to as SimpleRL~\cite{zeng2025simplerl} for 7B-scale models) and several GRPO variants designed to promote the policy exploration by manipulating token-level entropy.
+We compare ReLaX against existing RLVR algorithms, including the GRPO baseline (referred to as SimpleRL~\cite{zeng2025simplerl} for 7B-scale models) and several variants designed to promote the policy exploration at token space.
 As shown in Table~\ref{tab:text-only-main-res}, ReLaX achieves substantial improvements over all three base models as well as their vanilla GRPO counterparts.
-Moreover, ReLaX consistently outperforms existing methods based on token-level entropy across $6$ mathematical reasoning benchmarks.
+Moreover, ReLaX outperforms existing GRPO variants across $6$ mathematical reasoning benchmarks.
 In particular, ReLaX surpasses the previous state-of-the-art publicly available baseline, FR3E~\cite{zheng2025first}, by $4.3$ on Qwen2.5-7B-Base and $6.3$ on Qwen2.5-7B-Math.
+The training dynamics in text-only experiments on Qwen2.5-Base with 3B and 7B scales can be found in Supplementary Material.
 To showcase that ReLaX generalizes across model families, we additionally evaluate it on Llama3.2-3B-Instruct and Qwen3-4B.
 The corresponding results are provided in the Supplementary Material.

-We observe training dynamics in the text-only scenario that mirror the advantages seen previously in the multimodal experiments.
-Compared with vanilla GRPO, ReLaX maintains higher policy entropy, more diverse latent dynamics, and longer response lengths.
-Moreover, ReLaX exhibits strong training stability, as evidenced by its consistently low gradient clipping rate.
-Together, these properties enable ReLaX to achieve substantial improvements in both policy reward and validation accuracy.